 The second largest denomination in the Latter Day Saint movement, Community of Christ holds the keys of the First Presidency passed down from Sidney Rigdon.
 Rigdon was the only surviving member of the First Presidency of the original church.
 Because of this, Community of Christ has been able to add to the Doctrine and Covenants even to this day.

-The Church of Jesus Christ in Christian Fellowship does not have a Doctrine and Covenants if it’s own.
+The Church of Jesus Christ in Christian Fellowship does not have a Doctrine and Covenants if it’s own at this time.
 Portions of the Doctrine and Covenants can be found in the Book of Avahr.

-Further, the Fellowship continues the tradition of revelation through the prophet David, and by sharing revelations from others within the greater Latter Day Saint Movement.
+Further, the Fellowship continues the tradition of revelation through the prophet David, the First Elder of the Fellowship, and by sharing revelations from others within the greater Latter Day Saint Movement.
 The Fellowship exists because of revelation.
 It is through revelation that the Book of Avahr was created.
 The Book of David, containing his story and various revelations, is not binding upon the Fellowship or any other Latter Day Saint denomination.
 It exists as an example of the fact that everyone that has been Born Again has gifts of the Spirit and should seek for revelation and inspiration from the Lord.

 “I will come to visions and revelations of the Lord.”
 2 Corinthians 12:1b